osisoft/Edge-Data-Store-Docs/content/logging/component-logging.md

 ## Configure logging

-To change the message logging behavior, follow these steps:
+To change the message logging behavior:

 1. Using any text editor, open the `componentId_Logging.json` file that you want.